 We recommend that you keep your current account open until you can verify that

-the direct deposits are switched to your new National Penn Bank (or division) account.
+the direct deposits are switched to your new National Penn Bank account.